 The best skin tints to suit every complexion

-Who needs full coverage when you're barely leaving the house?
-Instead we're reaching for lighter bases that enhance skin glow rather than masking every imperfection.
-Here's our edit of the best tinted creams and sheer, lightweight foundations
+We're reaching for lighter bases that enhance skin glow rather than masking every imperfection.
+Here's our edit of the best-tinted creams and sheer, lightweight bases

 This is something we too have been hearing more and more of at GTG, with aesthetic practitioners too telling us that the most demanded non-surgical treatments are those that improve glow and skin texture - such as LED light therapy, Profhilo and radiofrequency.
 The perfect base for a skin tint, in fact.

 Says makeup artist Cher Webb: "It’s so refreshing to see the more stripped back, less coverage makeup looks on everyday women,” she says.
 "People are embracing their skin are opting for lightweight veils for bases and revealing more of an authentic and effortless feel.
 Some of the light coverage favourites I keep in my kit include the MAC Cosmetics Face & Body, £32, which is a classic for authentic coverage.